EthubG/cse15l-lab-reports/LabReport2.md

 Usage of `add-message`:
 ![image one](https://github.com/EthubG/cse15l-lab-reports/blob/main/Screen%20Shot%202024-01-30%20at%209.38.23%20AM.png)
 The `handleRequest` method gets called.
+The main method is also called.
 The argument in the method is the url of the webserver stored as a URI.
 The field `str` in the class `Handler` is equivalent to `""` before the method is called.
+The main method is called to create the server.
+The argument given to the main method is the port number of the server.
+The port is stored as an int and is equivalent to `3000`.
 After the method is called, `str` is updated to `"Eguo: Hello\n"`.
+The port value is not changed.

 ![image two](https://github.com/EthubG/cse15l-lab-reports/blob/main/Screen%20Shot%202024-01-30%20at%209.39.01%20AM.png)
 The `handleRequest` method gets called.
+The main method is also called.
 The argument in the method is the url of the webserver stored as a URI.
 The field `str` in the class `Handler` is equivalent to `"Eguo: Hello\n"` before the method is called.
+The main method is called to create the server.
+The argument given to the main method is the port number of the server.
+The port is stored as an int and is equivalent to `3000`.
 After the method is called, `str` is updated to `"Eguo: Hello\nCyun: Whatsup\n"`.
+The port value is not changed.

 ## Part 2